NaluKit/gwt-maven-springboot-archetype/README.md

 ## Build a release

-After you have generated your project from the above steps, you can create a release build and test it works.
+After you have generated your project from the above steps, you can create a release build and check if it works.

 Change directory to your generated project and issue the following commands: